diegopau/PowerDirHasher/README.md

 - It will generated a log file with name `{timestamp}_DIR-REPORT_{folder_name}.hashlog` (for single forlders) or `{timestamp}_TASK-REPORT_{folder_name}.hashlog` (for .hashtask files)

-- It will not generated any .hashes file.
+- It will not generate any .hashes file.

 ## Single File operations
 A .hashtask file can also indicate individual files (one per line) instead of individual folders.